Benefits, Resources & Military Records

 Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
 Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD Form 214 or equivalent.
-Additionally, one of the following must apply: Served in the Armed Forces during World War II, Korean War, or Vietnam War; or must have served overseas during an armed conflict and received an Armed Forces Expeditionary Medal or equivalent; or be a disabled veteran with compensable service-connected disability as certified by VA or a branch of U.S. Armed Forces (agency letter required); or be the surviving spouse of a qualifying veteran who resides in Wyoming and did not remarry.
+Additionally, one of the following must apply: Served in the Armed Forces during World War II, Korean War, or Vietnam War; or must have served overseas during an armed conflict and received an Armed Forces Expeditionary Medal or equivalent; or be a disabled veteran with a compensable service-connected disability as certified by VA or a branch of U.S. Armed Forces (agency letter required); or be the surviving spouse of a qualifying veteran who resides in Wyoming and did not remarry.
 The exemption applies to taxes on a primary residence lowering the assessed value by $3,000.
 If the exemption is not used on property, it may be applied to a vehicle’s licensing fee.

 Wyoming Driver License Veteran Designation

 To qualify for the designation, the veteran must have served at least one period of honorable service which resulted in the issuing of a DD214.
 A copy of your separation papers and a verification form must be submitted to the Wyoming Veterans Commission at least one week before going to a WYDOT Driver Exam Station.

 The vehicle must be titled in the name of the veteran or the veteran may have joint ownership with a member of the immediate family.
 All special license plates are issued and renewed at the County Treasurer’s Office.
 All applicants for military-related license plates must be Wyoming residents and meet the eligibility criteria as prescribed by the Wyoming statute.
 Application, registration, and plate fees can be obtained from the local County Treasurer’s Office.